 The French Major

-- At least 11 credit hours in fourth-year courses, including at least two 3 credit hour courses taken on the Bloomington campus, exclusive of F495
+- 15 additional credit hours with at least 11 credit hours in fourth-year courses, including at least two 3 credit hour FRIT-F courses taken on the Bloomington campus, exclusive of F495, F496, and F499

 Students must complete the degree requirements of the College of Arts and Sciences.